comprna/riser/README.md

 5. Start a sequencing run as usual, using flowcell FLO-MIN106.
 If you have followed Step 5, then after selecting a kit you will be presented with a choice "Select the script you would like to run."
 Make sure you select your **_mod** file to enable RISER.

 6. Once the initial MUX scan has completed, run RISER using the commands below.

+7. You should see a message in the System Messages page on MinKNOW stating that RISER is now controlling the run.

 ## Command structure